runrig-coop/hedgerows/index.md

 line of defense.
 They represented the alienation of common people from their land, their social relations, and their traditional ways of farming and husbandry.
-I would argue that the most effective means of enclosing knowledge today — intellectual property, or IP, as it is so called — has been to consolidate it in vast data centers and server farms owned by just a few tech monopolies.
+I would argue that the most effective means of enclosing knowledge today — intellectual property, or IP, as it is often called — has been to consolidate it in vast data centers and server farms owned by just a few tech monopolies.
 Property rights can be legislated and service contracts agreed to, but their final implementation is only achieved in these physical constructs.